 Note: This does not apply to scorecards that are in a custom field.

-In the Add filter and Add data modals, you will have the option to add the metrics for any scorecard in use in your account.
-So it is helpful to know ahead of time which scorecard applies to competitors in your product or workspace.
+You can add or filter for the metrics for any scorecard in use in your account.
+So it is helpful to know ahead of time which scorecard applies to competitors in your workspace.

-To do this, navigate to Settings > Workspace > Configure > Scorecard for competitors.
-If you see a custom scorecard there, note its name, then search for that scorecard in the Add filter and Add data modals — each scorecard metric will append the scorecard name.
-If you see the default scorecard there, search for the Aha! default competitor scorecard in the Add filter and Add data modals.
+To do this, navigate to Settings ⚙️> Workspace > Configure > Scorecard for competitors.
+If you see a custom scorecard there, note its name, then search for that scorecard in the Add filter + and Edit data modals — each scorecard metric will append the scorecard name.
+If you see the default scorecard there, search for the Aha! default competitor scorecard in the Add filter + and Edit data modals.